Run Your Life Show With Andy Vasily

 Charles Feltman: On Leadership, Trust and Supporting Teams That Truly Thrive-#235

 In today’s episode, we will hear from well-known trust expert, author, coach and consultant Charles Feltman.
 Charles’ work has been instrumental in they field of leadership and is embraced by many around the world as it genuinely helps leaders to focus on how best to create the conditions for ongoing trust in the workplace.
 More importantly, it also gives them to language and tools to rebuild trust when it has been compromised or broken altogether.
 Charles is the author of The Thin Book of Trust, first and second edition.
 In this book leaders can find very useful, practical strategies to prioritize trust in the workplace through better understanding the four assessment domains of trust which are Care, Sincerity, Reliability and Competence.
 Charles work is deeply impactful and well-known best selling author Brene Brown has embraced Charles’ work on trust as well as his definitions of trust and distrust in her own writing and talks.
 In her own words, she says that:“ Charles Feltman’s work to me is amazing as it helps leaders to immediately build more trust with the people around them.
 His work is so practical and actionable, but at the same time very deep and meaningful as it is so applicable to our lives.”Charles is a wonderful human who cares deeply about the work he puts out into the world.
-I sincerely hope that after this show, you get a copy of the Thin Book of Trust and subscribe to his podcast Trust which you can find in the show notes of today’s episode.Connect With Charles:Website: https://insightcoaching.com/business-coaching/Buy Charles' Book: https://www.amazon.com/Thin-Trust-Essential-Primer-Building/dp/0966537394Brene's Dare To Lead Podcast With CharlesAndy's Previous Episodes With CharlesMarch 2022September 2022Please be sure to subscribe to my Run Your Life podcast, much appreciated.
+I sincerely hope that after this show, you get a copy of the Thin Book of Trust and subscribe to his podcast Trust which you can find in the show notes of today’s episode.Connect With Charles:Website: https://insightcoaching.com/business-coaching/Buy Charles' Book: https://www.amazon.com/Thin-Trust-Essential-Primer-Building/dp/0966537394Brene's Dare To Lead Podcast With CharlesAndy's Previous Episodes With CharlesMarch 2022September 2022As I pay all expenses on my own for all costs associated with my Run Your Life Podcast, I would appreciate any support by sharing these episodes with people in your own network and even leaving my podcast a review on ITunes.
+It would be very much appreciated.
+Thank to all my listeners over the years for their support with this podcast.

 #234- The Path to Virtuoso Leadership with Andy Vasily & Jorge Rodriguez